Emmo95/MedCare/docs/architecture.md

 * Network information

 The goal is to provide a single operational view of the environment and make troubleshooting easier.

+Monitoring should also provide visibility into important dependencies between Azure workloads and on-premises infrastructure.

 ---